Artistic gymnastics: United States

 In the United States, whose program is governed by USA Gymnastics, levels range from 1 to 10, followed by elite.
-Levels 1 to 2 are usually considered recreational, or beginner; 3 to 6 intermediate; and 7 to elite advanced.
+Levels 1 to 2 are usually considered recreational or beginner; 3 to 6 intermediate; and 7 to elite advanced.
 Competitions begin at Level 3 or, in some gyms, Level 2.
-A gymnast must be able to perform specific skills on each event to advance to the next level, and once a gymnast has competed in a sectional meet at a given level, they may not drop back to a lower level in the same competitive season.
+A gymnast must be able to perform specific skills in each event to advance to the next level.
+Once a gymnast has competed in a sectional meet at a given level, they may not drop back to a lower level in the same competitive season.
 Gymnasts in Levels 1–2 perform basic skills such as handstands and cartwheels.
-Levels 3–5 consist of compulsory routines; 6 is an in-between level with strict requirements but some leeway for gymnasts to show their own creativity; and Levels 7–10 consist of optional routines.
+Levels 3–5 consist of compulsory routines; 6 is an in-between level with strict requirements but some leeway for gymnasts to show their creativity; and Levels 7–10 consist of optional routines.
 Only elite gymnasts compete in accordance with the FIG's Code of Points; lower levels have a modified code.

 The elite program is divided into two categories: junior for gymnasts younger than 16, and senior for gymnasts 16 and older.
 (Gymnasts are allowed to compete at the senior level at the beginning of the calendar year in which they will turn 16.)
 Olympic teams are chosen from the senior elite program.